About the Presbyterian Church (USA),

 persons & transsexuals.
 "LGB" refers to lesbians, gays and bisexuals.

-In mid-2014, delegates to the denomination's General Assembly had voted 429 to 175 in favor of rewording the Book of Order to change the definition of marriage to include all loving, committed couples -- both opposite-sex and same-sex.
-This amendment was passed on to each of the Church's 172 presbyteries for discussion and a vote.
-Each presbytery was asked to finish these tasks sometime during the first five months of 2015.
-A total of 87 or more presbyteries was required to pass the amendment and implement the change.
+Delegates to the denomination's 221st General Assembly voted 429 to 175 in favor of rewording the Book of Order to change the definition of marriage to include all loving, committed couples -- both opposite-sex and same-sex.
+This amendment was then passed on to each of the Church's 172 presbyteries for a discussion and a ratification vote.
+A second amendment that would allow pastors to solemnize gay marriages also passed 371 to 238.
+Each presbytery was asked to vote on ratification sometime during the first five months of 2015.
+A total of 87 or more presbyteries was required to pass the amendments and implement the change.

 Representatives to the meeting voted 28 to 24 in favor of ratifying the amendment.
 This was much narrower margin than the vote taken previously by the Presbytery of Sheppards and Lapsley, presumably because the folks in northern Alabama are generally more conservative than those in mid-Alabama.
 The Presbytery of North Alabama became the 57th presbytery in the denomination to pass the resolution.